Programming-Ocean-Academy/ai-knowledge-hub/README.md

 ## 🌍 Live Pages

-At the bottom of this README, you’ll find a **full list of working links** to every `.php` page in the Knowledge Hub.
+At the bottom of this README, you’ll find a **full list of working links** to every  page in the Knowledge Hub.
 These links connect directly to the live hosted content on [programming-ocean.com](https://www.programming-ocean.com/).

 ---